dmrickey/fvtt-ckl-roll-bonuses/README.md

 ## Damage Bonus
 Input multiple damage formula (including types) to increase the target's damage.
 Use with boolean flag `bonus_damage`.

-## Virtual Size Bonus
+## Effective Size Bonus
-Increase the value used by any sizeRoll formula in the target. (typically in the damage formula) Use with boolean flag `bonus_virtual-size`.
+Increase the value used by any sizeRoll formula in the target. (typically in the damage formula) Use with boolean flag `bonus_effective-size`.
 This is useful for spells like Gravity Bow, Lead Blades, Strong Jaw, temporarily granting the Impact quality to a specific weapon, etc.

 ---